dirac-dc/Twitter_Sentiment_Test/README.md

 Use the `test_notebook.ipynb` as an example of how the functions are expected to be run.

 The code base relies on the `tokenize` package so you will need to perform a once off installation of the `nltk` module.
 Simply uncomment `nltk.download()` in the `test_notebook` and run the first cell.
 A GUI will show up - select d for Download and enter 'punkt'.
 This should lead to the correct install and then you're done with setting up :)

-## Current
-Simple errors but still have not seen a full run, a full pipeline has been implemented though.